-Midsemester Evaluation for SPRING 2012 - TEACHERS AND STUDENTS Student Teaching Please mail back to Sheila Skahan, 574 New London Turnpike, Norwich, CT 06360
+Midsemester Evaluation for Fall 2011 - TEACHERS AND STUDENTS Student Teaching Two Please mail back to Sheila Skahan, 574 New London Turnpike, Norwich, CT 06360

-Learning Objectives Planned Activities to Attain Objectives How are you achieving this? goa ls? neetin g the ; 2-wi 3-wi 4-un th some SS 1.
-Actively applying child 1.
-Assist in Classroom and 1 2 3 4 na development theory to school community as needed. learning environments, Create Family School Project family and the community. related to lesson.
+Learning Objectives Planned Activities to How are you ou me he go oals?
+Attain Objectives achieving this? great si limited cessful t applic 1.
+Actively applying child Assist in Classroom and 1 2 3 4 na development theory to school community as needed. learning environments, Create Family School Project family and the community. related to lesson.
 2. Familiarizing and 2.
 Perform appropriate 1 2 3 4 na demonstrating the ability to methods and safety implement basic safety procedures in classroom and standards interactions with children 3.
 Design learning tasks 3.
 Coordinate and Implement 1 2 3 4 na that include specific Monthly Lesson Plans or Unit. measurable child learning objectives the promote application of skills and conceptual understanding.
 4. Demonstrate ability to 4.
 Select appropriate gather resources to support 1 2 3 4 na resources (materials, learning.
-Conduct age technology, human) and appropriate methods and instructional groupings to interactions with children in support child learning. classroom.
-2 2 5.
-Communicate and 5.
-Demonstrate DAP and 1 2 3 4 na reinforce developmentally DCAP Practices in regards to appropriate standards of setting limits and rules. behaviors as established by the classroom environment.
-Z Theorem has independent origin 1 2 3 4 na 6.
-Create a positive 6.
-Thoroughly interact with children in both small and 1 2 3 - m learning environment by large groups and one on one. establishing a rapport through interactions with Demonstrate DAP and DCAP children demonstrating practices. fairness, acceptance and practices. developmentally appropriate interests.
+Conduct age 1 - 3 • 114 technology, human) and appropriate methods and instructional groupings to interactions with children in support child learning. classroom.
+5. Communicate and 5.
+Demonstrate DAP and 1 2 3 4 na reinforce developmentally DCAP Practices in regards to appropriate standards of setting limits and rules. behaviors as established by germing mining and raise. the classroom environment.
+6. Create a positive learning 6.
+Thoroughly interact with 1 2 3 4 na environment by establishing children in both small and a rapport through large groups and one on one. interactions with children Demonstrate DAP and DCAP demonstrating fairness, practices. acceptance and developmentally appropriate interests.
 7. Begin to manage routines 7.
 Assist supervising 1 2 3 4 na and transitions in the teacher in managing classroom. classroom schedule.
 8. Use effective verbal and 8.
-Demonstrate ability to 1 2 2 4 non-verbal communication communicate verbally and 1 2 3 4 na techniques. non-verbally with children.
-9. Begin to monitor lessons 9.
+Demonstrate ability to 1 2 3 4 na non-verbal communication communicate verbally and techniques. non-verbally with children.
+1 2 2 4 9.
+Begin to monitor lessons 9.
 Gather information on 1 2 3 4 na for children's understanding children's learning styles and when it is necessary to adjust lesson plans to reflect adjust instruction and individual differences.
 (SDE pacing.
-Beginning to Lesson Plans) collaborate and consult with 9a.
-Create Documentation 1 2 3 4 na other professionals to Board of Contributions made support children's learning and well being. in classroom.
+Beginning to Lesson Plans) 1 2 3 4 na collaborate and consult with 9a.
+Create Documentation 1 5 - 11d other professionals to Board of Contributions made support children's learning in classroom.

+and well being.
 10. Observing and Teaching positive social skills and 10.
-Facilitate pro-social behaviors in the classroom 1 2 3 4 na interaction among children based on observations and and adults.
-11. Evaluating you as prescribed interactions.
-11. Maintain a bi- weekly 1 2 2 4 teachers through reflective reflective journal that 1 2 3 4 na writing, formal assessments and weekly emails. incorporates observations and assessments.
-12. Demonstrating ethical practices and conduct 12.
-Conduct professional and ethical behaviors.
-1 2 3 4 na yourself as a professional. and errical behaviors.
-13. Prepare a personal portfolio of work that 13.
-Gather information to complete portfolio 1 2 3 4 na demonstrates knowledge, requirements. skills, and experiences in the field of ECE.
+Facilitate pro-social behaviors in the classroom 1 2 3 4 na interaction among children and adults.
+11. Evaluating you as teachers through reflective writing, formal assessments based on observations and prescribed interactions.
+11. Maintain a bi- weekly reflective journal that incorporates observations 1 2 3 4 na and weekly emails.
+12. Demonstrating ethical practices and conduct and assessments.
+12. Conduct professional and ethical behaviors.
+1 2 3 4 na yourself as a professional.
+13. Prepare a personal portfolio of work that demonstrates knowledge, skills, and experiences in the field of ECE.
+13. Gather information to complete portfolio requirements.
+1 2 3 4 na